|Saturday, December 12, 2020

 - Face masks are required.
 Please bring your own.

 - Seating will be limited in order to adhere to social distancing guidelines.
-Therefore, a limited number of tickets will be issued for guest admission.

 - No handshaking during the ceremony.